How to develop negotiation skills

 • Person A: “Yeah, we had some unexpected expenses come up last quarter.”

-Labeling is another powerful tool.
+Labelling is another powerful tool.
 It involves stating the other person’s emotions to make them feel heard.

 • “It seems like cost is your main concern.”